milocc/android_utils/README.md

-android utils help to improve the others.
+android utils help to improve the functions.